tavinus/pdfScale/README.md

 The script uses `basename`, `cat`, `grep`, `bc`, `head` and `gs` (ghostscript).
 You probably have everything installed already, except for ghostscript.
 Optional dependencies are `imagemagick`, `pdfinfo` and `mdls` (Mac).
-This app is focused in `Bash`, so it will probably not run on other Shells.
+This app is focused in `Bash`, so it will probably not run in other Shells.

 ##### apt-get
 ```